 03 of 06

 Red-twig dogwoods fall firmly into the shrub category.
 They also offer your landscaping something quite different from the types of dogwoods considered so far: colorful bark.
 Thus the common names "red-twig" dogwood.
-This bark color is most apparent in winter and in early spring, when there are no leaves on the branches to obscure the view.
-Color may even intensify in spring.
+This bark color is most apparent in winter and in early spring when there are no leaves on the branches to obscure the view.
+The color may even intensify in spring.

 04 of 06

 As with red-twig, so with the yellow-twig dogwoods: these are not one-dimensional specimens.
 They are rightly named for the unusual color of their bark, but they are not lacking in other noteworthy features.
 They have white flowers in spring, which are succeeded in the summer by white berries.
 The flowers give a flat-top look, as some may be more familiar with through perennials like yarrow.Continue to 5 of 6 below.

 Pagoda dogwoods (Cornus alternifolia) have a branching pattern that is strongly horizontal, making these small trees good structural plants.
 One type, Golden Shadows, may be at its most interesting in spring, though, due to another of its features: the spring foliage.